-Residents of the 18th Congressional District of New York should contact my office for help resolving any problem with the federal government.
-My staff is experienced and dedicated to assisting you.
-While we cannot guarantee you a favorable outcome, my office will help ensure that you receive full and fair consideration in a timely manner.
-If your issue or problem is with a local or state agency in New York, we will gladly refer you to the appropriate officials who can best serve you.
+My staff is dedicated to helping folks in the Hudson Valley who need help cutting through red tape.
+While we can’t guarantee a favorable outcome, we’ll do everything we can to ensure that you receive full and fair consideration in a timely manner.
+If you’re having trouble with a local or state agency here in New York, we can also help refer you to the right people.

-In order to better serve you, this form will generate a printable page that you should sign and mail to my office.
+Please complete the form below, which will generate a printable page that you should sign and mail to my office.

 Please include all pertinent information and claim numbers in your correspondence—such as: